-The purpose of this report is to document the process and findings undertaken by the London Borough of Lewisham of a Habitats Regulations Assessment (HRA) screening exercise of the Lewisham Local Development Framework (LDF) Site Allocations Development Plan Document (SA DPD) and the Lewisham Town Centre Area Action Plan DPD (AAP) at pre-submission stage.1
+The purpose of this report is to document the process and findings undertaken by the London Borough of Lewisham of a Habitats Regulations Assessment (HRA) screening exercise of the Lewisham Local Development Framework (LDF) Catford Town Centre Local Plan (CTCLP) at pre-submission stage.1

 The HRA screening exercise has been undertaken to meet the requirements of The Conservation of Habitats and Species Regulation 2010.
-This report provides the supporting information and technical guidance to inform the decision making process undertaken by the competent authority (London Borough of Lewisham) with respect to whether the DPDs are compliant with the regulations.
+This report provides the supporting information and technical guidance to inform the decision making process undertaken by the competent authority (London Borough of Lewisham) with respect to whether the CTCLP is compliant with the regulations.

-The purpose of the HRA is to assess whether any of the site allocations or policies currently being developed for inclusion in the SA DPD and the AAP are likely to have significant effects, either alone or in combination with other plans or projects, on the protection or integrity of any designated European Site within or adjacent to the plans area.
+The purpose of the HRA is to assess whether any of the site allocations or policies currently being developed for inclusion in the CTCLP is likely to have significant effects, either alone or in combination with other plans or projects, on the protection or integrity of any designated European Site within or adjacent to the plans area.
 European Sites (known as the 'Natura 2000' network) consist of Special Areas of Conservation (SACs) and Special Protection Areas (SPAs) of exceptional importance for rare, endangered or vulnerable natural habitats and species, located within the European Union.